Rafael1s/Pygame-Projects/Game-of-Life/README.md

 * Enter - start the game
 * Esc   - escape from the game
 * Space - stop and clear (generations counter is reset (in red))
-* p     - pause the gam
+* p     - pause the game
 * f     - read the game initial position (opens the file dialog)
 * w     - save the  game initial position to the file
 * click - create the cell in the current location